MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 ![Tracking prevention's three settings](../media/web-platform/tracking-prevention/tracking-prevention-settings.png)

 1. **Basic** - The least restrictive level of tracking prevention that is designed for users who enjoy personalized advertisements and who don't mind being tracked on the web.
-Basic only protects users against malicious trackers.
+Basic only protects users against malicious trackers such as fingerprinters and cryptominers.
 1. **Balanced (Default)** - The default level of tracking prevention that is designed for users who want to see less creepy advertisements that follow them around the web while they browse.
 Balanced aims to block trackers from sites that users never engage with while minimizing the risk of compatibility issues on the web.
 1. **Strict** - The most restrictive form of tracking prevention that is designed for users who are okay trading website compatibility for maximum privacy.